 In fact like other fascists or authoritarians Ilyin saw Russia as a creature, “an organism of nature and the soul”, pure and innocent without original sins.
 He denied the existence of the Ukraine being able to exist beyond the Russian organism.

-In 2005 Vladimir Putin organized a reburial in Moscow and Ilyin was fully rehabilitated and his fascist ideas are being used in speeches to explain the past and why Russia has to undermine the decadent west, the European Union and had to invade the Ukraine as being an element of Russia.
+In 2005 Vladimir Putin organized a reburial in Moscow and Ilyin was fully rehabilitated and his fascist ideas are being used in speeches to explain the past and why Russia has to undermine the decadent west, the European Union and had to invade Ukraine as being an element of Russia’s past and present.

 He announced that the Customs Union and the Common Economic Space being created by Russia, Belarus and Kazakhstan would be developed into a Eurasian Economic Union.
 At the same time, Kyrgyzstan and Tajikistan would join the three original members.
 He added: ‘We are not stopping at this point and place before ourselves the ambitious task: to go to the next, higher level of integration – a Eurasian Union.’
 Since 2013 the principles of Eurasia have guided Russian foreign interests.

 The other side of the equation is the struggle for global hegemony and for greater U.S. influence on the Eurasian Balkans, part of the Eurasian landmass.
-In this struggle Ukraine is only a pawn on the Eurasian chessboard a springboard for deeper expansion of democracy in the Eurasian Balkans for which Europe is its bridgehead.
+In this struggle Ukraine IS Only A Pawn On The Global Chessboard(3) for deeper expansion of democracy in the Eurasian Balkans for which Europe is its bridgehead.

 In 2013 Russia turned against the liberal order and European Union, to create a fictitious problem, to distract and blaming the EU for its own failures, condemning it as decadent and hostile.
 This narrative about western hostility towards Russia has a long history whereby the Patriotic War of 1812, the Crimean War of 1853 and WWII also play a role, as seen as underappreciation of and denying Russian greatness, by not recognizing Russia as a great power.